Inside (Presence album): Reception

-Staff writer Dave Thompson of Allmusic gave the album four out of five stars, writing "for anybody still reeling from the horrors of the Cure's own most recent releases, if Wish was the cure, then Inside was the plague with the built-in immunity."
+Staff writer Dave Thompson of AllMusic gave the album four out of five stars, writing "for anybody still reeling from the horrors of the Cure's own most recent releases, if Wish was the cure, then Inside was the plague with the built-in immunity."

+In 2026, Uncut ranked Inside at number 114 on their list of "The 200 Greatest Goth Albums".
+The magazine described it as "inevitably" similar to the Cure but added that it "also contained plenty of Bunnymen glower, shoegaze groove and an arena-goth charm all its own."

 Track listing

 All tracks written by Biddles, Tolhurst, and Youdell, except where noted.